Dopa-Responsive Dystonia

 Offers Telehealth

-Danielle Doggett is a Neurologist in Charlotte, North Carolina.
+Danielle Doggett is a Neurologist practicing medicine in Charlotte, North Carolina.
 Dr. Doggett is rated as an Advanced provider by MediFind in the treatment of Dopa-Responsive Dystonia.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Essential Tremor, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Essential Tremor, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+Dr. Doggett is board certified in American Board Of Psychiatry And Neurology.
 Dr. Doggett is currently accepting new patients.

 What are the latest Dopa-Responsive Dystonia Clinical Trials?